Introduction

 - Reasons for Increased Visibility:

-- Preparation for overwintering: Many insects are in search of food or a suitable place to enter diapause or lay eggs.
+- Many insects are actively looking for food or good spots to enter diapause or lay eggs, making them easier to spot.

 The Unwelcome Guests: Carpet Beetles